McGill-NLP/VinePPO/README.md

 ## Quick Start

 ### Installation
-We provide three ways to install the dependencies for our codebase:
+This project is implemented based torch, Huggingface, FlashAttention, DeepSpeed, and vLLM libraries.
+To obtain the dependencies, we provide the following three ways:

 **1. Using pip**
 ```bash
 # Make sure torch 2.1.2 and cuda 12.1 is installed
 pip install -r requirements.txt
 ```
-**1. Using Docker**
+**2. Using Docker**
 ```bash
 sudo docker run \
   --ipc=host \